• Skip to primary navigation

 When To Use a Counter

-Counters work in an ironic context, such as for classic online writers like Maddox (The Best Page in the Universe), who, as I write this, has 224,141,093 visitors.
+Counters work in an ironic context, such as for classic online writers like Maddox (The Best Page in the Universe), who, as I write this, has received 224,141,093 visitors.

 224, 141, 093 think I'm right about everything